pedrofierroz87/pedrofierroz87.github.io/_publications/2010-10-01-paper-title-number-2.md

 [Download paper here](https://revistadecomunicacion.com/en/articulos/2017_2/4_Art.html)

 Recommended citation: Fierro, P. and A. Azurmendi (2017).
-"Theoretical Approaches About the Role of Electoral Advertising in a Context of Political Malaise" <i>Revista de Comunicación</i>.
+"Theoretical Approaches About the Role of Electoral Advertising in a Context of Political Malaise." <i>Revista de Comunicación</i>.
 16(2).